mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/09ceeac3-0834-4358-a0db-5d507a1820ef)

-You may fetch the access keys to your Azure Container Registry as shown below (you will need this later on as we proceed further)
+You may want to get the access keys to your Azure Container Registry as shown below (you will need this later on as we proceed further)

 ![image](https://github.com/mfkhan267/jenkins_on_azure2024/assets/77663612/f12efb87-15ca-4590-b30d-5314ee2f7ef8)

 # Create a Web App for Containers in Azure

 App Service Web Apps lets you quickly build, deploy, and scale enterprise-grade web, mobile, and API apps running on any platform.
 Meet rigorous performance, scalability, security and compliance requirements while using a fully managed platform to perform infrastructure maintenance.

+Let us now create ourselves a Web App for Containers

 Sign in to the Azure portal and create a Web App for Containers.